andreas-wagner-dev/object-oriented-learning-journey/blog/_draft/self_explaining_structure_typescript.md

 ## **Conclusion**

-This architecture degrades frameworks, libraries, and communication protocols to interchangeable details at the boundaries of the system.
+This structure-layout degrades frameworks, libraries, and communication protocols to interchangeable details at the boundaries of the system.
 Switching from a REST API to GraphQL requires changes exclusively inside the `exchange/` directory.
-Because the Composition Root orchestrates all dependencies, the application core—the Customer Story—remains completely shielded from technical noise and reads like a book.
+Because the Composition Root orchestrates all dependencies, the application core — the Customer Story — remains completely shielded from technical noise and reads like a book.

 ## **Exemplary Implementation: application/NodeJsMovieApp.ts**

-To illustrate how the Composition Root functions as a story orchestrator in practice, the following TypeScript example demonstrates concrete runtime wiring inside `application/`:
+To illustrate how the **Composition Root** functions as a story orchestrator in practice, the following *TypeScript* example demonstrates concrete runtime wiring inside `application/`:

 ```ts
 // application/NodeJsMovieApp.ts